ElegantEngineeringTech/laravel-invoices/README.md

 }
 ```

-2. Publish the configs
+2.  **Publish Package Configuration**:

+If you haven't already, publish the package's configuration file:

 ```bash
 php artisan vendor:publish --tag="invoices-config"
 ```

-3. Update the `model_invoice` key in the config:
+3.  **Update Configuration to Use Your Custom Model**:

+Modify the `config/invoices.php` file and update the `model_invoice` key to point to your newly created custom `Invoice` model:

 ```php
 return [